-Our newest addition, Nala, was initially surrendered to a high-kill animal control shelter at just four weeks of age.
-Thankfully, she was picked up by a caring rescue agency and rehabbed for adoption.
-It’s hard to believe now, but when we adopted her at eight weeks of age, she was the scrawniest and most timid little thing, and getting her to eat wasn’t easy.
-Now, she’s a bit of a doggie vacuum and has the most eternally playful nature.
-My family loves that she’s a constant reminder not to take life too seriously and to always find some time for fun.
+Nala, a pit bull mix, was surrendered to a high-kill animal control shelter at just four weeks of age.
+Thankfully, she was taken in by a caring rescue agency.
+When adopted by Debbie's family at eight weeks of age, Nala was scrawny and timid, and getting her to eat wasn’t easy.
+Now, even in her senior years, her eternally playful nature is a constant reminder not to take life too seriously and to always make time for fun.